Request Research Assistance (UCRHSS)

 The proposal and award must meet the following criteria:

 A student holding a research assistantship supported by the Anonymous Fund may be paid for doing as many as, but no more than, 320 hours of research assistance in an academic year and for as many as, but not more than, 520 hours of research during the summer.
-Payments for stipends shall be twenty percent above the prevailing hourly rate for research assistance, that rate being adjusted to take account of the skills and experience that the research assistant brings to the work.
+The hourly rate for research assistance must be finalized with Student Employment through their new hiring system called JobX prior to submitting a request to the Committee.
 Eligibility for an assistantship supported by the Fund shall normally be limited to students who are candidates for the degree of Bachelor of Arts at Princeton.

 - William Hallam Tuck ’12 Memorial Fund